MrPankaj24/SM-M146b-Kernel-custom/README.md

 # SM-M146B-Kernel-custom

-there is all of the things are for timepass .
+There is all of the things are for timepass .